-While exploring newer neighborhoods hunting new construction, having an experienced Realtor on your team can be the difference between a good home buying experience and a bad one. is here to help you navigate the myriad of new homes today to find one that's a match for your family.
+If you're scoping out newer additions hunting new construction, having an experienced agent at your side can be the difference between a good home buying experience and a bad one. will be your guide when navigating the seeming infinite number of new homes today to locate one that's right for your family.

-Say a property has been on the market a long time and the builder has a lot sunk into it, then you have some room.
+For example, if a home has been on the market a long time and the builder has a lot sunk into it, then you have some room.
 The same goes for show or model homes that have been sitting for a while.
-However, if a home was just finished, it's unlikely you'll get a deal.
+However, if a home was just completed, it's unlikely you'll get a deal.

-In cases where a builder won't budge, try getting a break with other aspects of the transaction.
-Ask for help with the closing costs, or more amenities, like an allowance for window treatments, a garage door opener, a sprinkler system or landscaping, or an extended home warranty.
+In cases where a builder won't budge, try getting a break in other areas.
+Ask for help with the closing costs, or more amenities, like appliance upgrades, a garage door opener, a sprinkler system or landscaping, or an extended home warranty.
 Or take the contrary route.
 If a home is nearing completion, you can often save money by passing on suggested upgrades from the builder and installing things yourself.

 While you should always negotiate a home warranty so problems can be fixed, it's also imperative you get a home inspection before closing.
 Inevitable problems can be repaired (by the builder) before you move in and larger problems identified before they become your problem.
 Since an inspection is relatively inexpensive, some new home buyers get an inspection after being in the home for 10 or 11 months - that way, the builder can make the repairs before a 1 year warranty expires.